docs.rodeo

 Examples

-object for them, and register it to be styled on the page:
+This JavaScript code creates ranges, instantiates a new Highlight object for them, and registers it to be styled on the page:

 // Create a couple of ranges.